-'''

-[Systems]

-0=MyFactBank

-1=MyAnswerBank
+[Systems] 0=MyFactBank 1=MyAnswerBank

-'''

-- 4. Create a configuration section for your Answer Bank system, with the name that you specified.
-For example, [MyAnswerBank]. - 5.
-Set Type to AnswerBank. - 6.
-Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Agentstore component that contains the questions and answers. - 7.
-Save and close the configuration file. - 8.
-Restart Answer Server for your changes to take effect.
+4. Create a configuration section for your Answer Bank system, with the name that you specified.
+For example, [MyAnswerBank].

+5. Set Type to AnswerBank.
+Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Agentstore component that contains the questions and answers.
+For example:
-'''

 [MyAnswerBank]

 Type=answerbank

 IDOLHost=localhost

 IDOLACIPort=6000

-'''